 Hypokrit Theatre Company is proud to announce ‘ELEMENTS OF CHANGE’, a theatrical event in collaboration with UNICEF, Rattlestick Playwrights Theater, and Green Point Innovations.
 Based on “Tré: The Adventures of Brother Earth,” the comic book by Sona Sridhar, winner of the inaugural UNICEF Climate Comic Contest has been brought to life in an effort to integrate the arts for climate sustainability during Climate Week NYC 2018.

-Playwright: Divya Mangwani
+Written by Divya Mangwani

-Director: Arpita Mukherjee
+Directed by Arpita Mukherjee

-Production Coordinator: Annie Middleton (Rattlestick)
+Production Coordinator: Annie Middleton (Rattlestick Playwrights Theater)

-Technical Advisor – Forests & Land Use Sustainability: Stephen Donofrio (Greenpoint)
+Technical Advisor, Forests & Land Use Sustainability: Stephen Donofrio (Greenpoint)

 THE POINT: The Point is a unique collaboration between the United Nations, artists, producers, educators, and local environmentalists to produce a series of artistic activations (a comic book, a public mural / street art, an immersive multimedia theatrical experience, open dialogue, and an educational toolkit), built upon a story about a climate change superhero, and threaded together with messages about solutions and hope.